Star-Scripts-Official/Star-Scripts/README.md

 Welcome to the K4F7's Personal Stealer Scripts Repository on GitHub.
 This collection features scripts for popular Roblox games such as Murder Mystery 2, Adopt Me, Pet Simulator 99, and more.

 ## Disclaimer
 Please use these scripts responsibly and in accordance with Roblox's terms of service.
 Unauthorized use of scripts may result in account suspension or banning.
-Not that I am not responsible for any use with these scripts as these are educational use only.
+Note that I am not responsible for any use with these scripts as these are educational use only.
 Thanks!

 ## Features
 - **Game Compatibility**: Scripts available for various popular Roblox games.